dfeshed/nw-ueba-saas/docs/faqs/project-concepts.md

 ## What is an Ember Addon?

 Addons are Ember projects that you can use in your Ember apps.
 An Addon is the Ember equivalent of a "plug in" or "library".
 To learn more about how to use Addons in your app, and how to make your own Addon, you can start with our [Ember Addons FAQ](ember-addon-faq.md);

-## What are Fixtures?

-Fixtures are mock data.
-In Ember, we use the addon `ember-cli-mirage` to mock server data for our automated testing.
-See [Mirage docs](http://www.ember-cli-mirage.com/) to learn more.